-- 1. The Governor, ex officio. - 2.
-The State Treasurer, ex officio. - 3.
-The State Personnel Director, ex officio. - The State Director of Finance, ex officio. - Three vested members of ERS appointed by the Governor for a term of four years, no two of whom are from the same department of state government nor from any department of which an ex officio trustee is the head. - 6.
+- 1. The Governor, ex officio - 2.
+The State Treasurer, ex officio - 3.
+The State Personnel Director, ex officio - 4.
+The State Director of Finance, ex officio - 5.
+Three vested members of ERS appointed by the Governor for a term of four years, no two of whom are from the same department of state government nor from any department of which an ex officio trustee is the head - 6.
 Six members of ERS who are elected by members from the same category of ERS for a term of four years as follows: - a.
-Two retired members with one from the ranks of retired state employees and one from the ranks of retired employees of a city, county or a public agency each of whom is an active beneficiary of ERS. - b.
-Two vested active state employees. - c.
-Two vested active employees of an employer participating in ERS pursuant to the Code of Alabama 1975, §36-27-6.
+Two retired members with one from the ranks of retired state employees and one from the ranks of retired employees of a city, county or a public agency each of whom is an active beneficiary of ERS - b.
+Two vested active state employees - c.
+Two vested active employees of an employer participating in ERS pursuant to the Code of Alabama 1975, §36-27-6

 Benefits provided.
 State law establishes retirement benefits as well as death and disability benefits and any ad hoc increase in postretirement benefits for the ERS.
 Benefits for ERS members vest after 10 years of creditable service.
-State employees who retire after age 60 (52 for State Police) with 10 years or more of creditable service or with 25 years of service (regardless of age) are entitled to an annual retirement benefit, payable monthly for life.
-Local employees who retire after age 60 with 10 years or more of creditable service or with 25 or 30 years of service (regardless of age), depending on the particular entity's election, are entitled to an annual retirement benefit, payable monthly for life.
-Service and disability retirement benefits are based on a guaranteed minimum or a formula method, with the member receiving payment under the method that yields the highest monthly benefit.
-Under the formula method, members of the ERS (except State Police) are allowed 2.0125% of their average final compensation (highest 3 of the last 10 years) for each year of service.
+State employees who retire after age 60 (52 for State Police) with 10 years or more of creditable service or with 25 years of service (regardless of age) are entitled to an annual retirement benefit payable monthly for life.
+Local employees who retire after age 60 with 10 years or more of creditable service or with 25 or 30 years of service (regardless of age), depending on the particular entity's election, are entitled to an annual retirement benefit payable monthly for life.
+Service and disability retirement benefits are based on a guaranteed minimum or a formula method with the member receiving payment under the method that yields the highest monthly benefit.
+Under the formula method members of the ERS (except State Police) are allowed 2.0125% of their average final compensation (highest 3 of the last 10 years) for each year of service.
 State Police are allowed 2.875% for each year of State Police service in computing the formula method.

 Act 377 of the Legislature of 2012 established a new tier of benefits (Tier 2) for members hired on or after January 1, 2013.
-Tier 2 ERS members are eligible for retirement after age 62 (56 for State Police) with 10 years or more of creditable service and are entitled to an annual retirement benefit, payable monthly for life.
-Service and disability retirement benefits are based on a guaranteed minimum or a formula method, with the member receiving payment under the method that yields the highest monthly benefit.
-Under the formula method, Tier 2 members of the ERS (except State Police) are allowed 1.65% of their average final compensation (highest 5 of the last 10 years) for each year of service.
+Tier 2 ERS members are eligible for retirement after age 62 (56 for State Police) with 10 years or more of creditable service and are entitled to an annual retirement benefit payable monthly for life.
+Service and disability retirement benefits are based on a guaranteed minimum or a formula method with the member receiving payment under the method that yields the highest monthly benefit.
+Under the formula method Tier 2 members of the ERS (except State Police) are allowed 1.65% of their average final compensation (highest 5 of the last 10 years) for each year of service.
 State Police are allowed 2.375% for each year of State Police service in computing the formula method.

 Members are eligible for disability retirement if they have 10 years of credible service, are currently in-service, and determined by the RSA Medical Board to be permanently incapacitated from further performance of duty.
-Preretirement death benefits are calculated and paid to the beneficiary on the member's age, service credit, employment status and eligibility for retirement.
+Preretirement death benefits equal to the annual earnable compensation of the member as reported to the Plan for the preceding year ending September 30 are paid to the beneficiary.

 The ERS services approximately 909 local participating employers.
-These participating employers include 287 cities, 65 counties, and 494 other public entities.
-The ERS membership includes approximately 88,517 participants.
+The ERS membership includes approximately 90,999 participants.

-As of the September 30, 2017 measurement date, the City's membership consisted of:
+As of the September 30, 2018, measurement date, the City's membership consisted of: